Laboratory Mixers Information

 Temperature control - Laboratory mixers with an internal heating or cooling elements are commonly available.
 Heating elements are usually made of ceramic materials, powered electrically, and measured in watts (W).
 Smooth cooling shovels that rotate within a drum are used to ensure maximum contact without inter-particle friction.

-Analog front panels include potentiometers, dials, switches or other manually-actuated inputs that allow operators to adjust ranges and control the output.
+Controls - Analog front panels include potentiometers, dials, switches or other manually-actuated inputs that allow operators to adjust ranges and control the output.
 Digital front with numeric keypads or menus are used to perform these same functions.

 Video displays consist of a cathode ray tube (CRT), liquid crystal display (LCD), flat panel display (FPD) or other multi-line display.